hexxone/OnlySpoilerBot/README.md

 # ReinhardtBot

 A telegram bot just for shits and giggles.
-This readme will one day be useful.

 ## Build & Run with Docker